Jouri-IT/holbertonschool-hbnb/part1/holbertonschool-hbnb.md

 **Figure 5 — Sequence diagram for the Review Submission API call.**

+#### API Call Description

+This API call allows a user to submit a review for a specific place.
+Before storing the review, the system validates that both the user and the place exist.
+The purpose of this sequence diagram is to show how validation, business logic, and data persistence interact to process a review submission.

+#### Flow of Interactions

+1. The client submits a review through the API.
+2. The Presentation Layer forwards the request to the `HBnBFacade`.
+3. The facade delegates validation to the `Review` model.
+4. After successful validation, the `ReviewRepository` stores the review.
+5. The repository returns confirmation to the facade.
+6. The client receives a **201 Created** response containing the newly created review.

+---

 ### 4.4 Fetching a List of Places

 The client requests places, optionally with filters (price range, location, etc.).
 The facade passes the filters to the `Place` model to apply any business rules, then queries `PlaceRepository`.
 The resulting list flows back through the facade, the API, and finally to the client.